|Introduction||Historical Background||Chronology||Geography||Biography||Technology||Ownership and Financing||General Bibliography|

 Geneva was settled around 1793.

-The first water works was built by the Geneva Water Works Company which organized in 1796 and water was supplied the following year.
+The first water works was built by the Geneva Water Works Company, which was organized in 1796 and supplied water the following year.
 A charter from the state was received on March 31, 1803.
-The system was expanded several times and Iron pipes were installed in 1841.
+The system was expanded several times and iron pipes were installed in 1846.

 |Geneva Palladium, August 25, 1825|